ozekik/awesome-ontology/README.md

 #### People

 * [Friend Of A Friend (FOAF)](http://www.foaf-project.org/) - A computer language defining a dictionary of people-related terms that can be used in structured data.
+* [vCard Ontology](https://www.w3.org/TR/vcard-rdf/) - An ontology for describing people and organizations.
+A mapping of the vCard specification (RFC6350) to RDF/OWL.

 ## Logics